- 7.1 Extenuating Circumstances and Academic Appeals

 Please note extenuating circumstances do not include personal or family events (e.g. vacations, weddings), academic or exam stress, or transportation or technological difficulties.
 Running for election or serving on student government or other committees/associations, being involved in multiple clubs, or being very busy are also not considered extenuating circumstances.

-As outlined in 6.3 Academic Consideration for Students in Extenuating Circumstances, reasonable academic consideration will be implemented as appropriate during the course of the term.
-During the process of deciding academic appeals, the decision-maker will look at whether the student raised the issue of extenuating circumstances with their instructors and/or the Commerce Office in a timely manner and whether reasonable academic consideration was made.
+As outlined in 8.3 Academic Consideration for Students in Extenuating Circumstances, reasonable academic consideration will be implemented as appropriate during the course of the term.
+During the process of adjudicating academic appeals, the decision-makers will consider whether the student raised the issue of extenuating circumstances with the Commerce Office in a timely manner and whether reasonable academic consideration was provided at that time.
 Students should indicate in the appeal if the nature of the circumstances prevented such a request from being made.
 Experiencing a brief and/or mild illness for which academic consideration has been granted is not considered a basis for appeal.

 Students are strongly advised to discuss their appeal with an Academic Advisor.